christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 8 Flavian Dynasty\
 9 The Jesus Archtype\
 9.1 Romulus the Roman Deity\
+9.2 Serapis the Greco-Egyptian Deity\
+9.3 Mithras\
+9.4 Horus the Egyptian Deity\
+9.5 Dionysus\
+9.6 Attis\
-9.2 Esus the Celtic Deity\
+9.7 Esus the Celtic Deity\
 10 Who Forged History?\
-11 Subversion of the Imperial Cult\
+11 Repackaging of the Imperial Cult\
+11.1 The Cult of Antinous\
+11.2 Subversion of the Imperial Cult by Rabbi Akiva and His Students\
-12.1 Islam\
+11.3 Islam\
 Conclusion\
 Appendix A: Alexander the Great\
 Appendix B: Scythians in China\